 In “Satipatthana-The Direct Path To Realization”, Analayo offers additional insight regarding the origins of the term on page 234:

-“Dukkha can be derived from the Sanskrit kha, one meaning of which is “the axel-hole of a wheel”, and the antithetic prefix duh (= dus), which stands for “difficulty” or “badness”.
+“Dukkha can be derived from the Sanskrit kha, one meaning of which is “the axle-hole of a wheel”, and the antithetic prefix duh (= dus), which stands for “difficulty” or “badness”.
 The complete term then evokes the image of an axle not fitting properly into its hole.
 According to this image, dukkha suggests “disharmony” or “friction”.
 Alternatively, dukkha can be related to the Sanskrit stha, “standing” or “abiding”, combined with the same antithetic prefix duh.
 Dukkha in the sense of “standing badly” then conveys nuances of “uneasiness” or of being “uncomfortable”.
 In order to catch the various nuances of “dukkha”, the most convenient translation is “unsatisfactoriness”, though it might be best to leave the term untranslated.”

+The term describing the alternate of dukkha is sukha, traditionally translated as “happiness”; the original meaning was the characteristic associated with a good fit between the axle and the wheel on a cart “running swiftly and easily”.
+A more appropriate rendering might then be “satisfying”, “easeful” or “fulfilling current circumstances”.

+Dukkha is one of the three characteristics of human existence: anicca (impermanence), dukkha (distress and confusion) and anatta (the absence of an autonomous, enduring self).
+Because of ignorance of these circumstances, life is hard, driven by desire for pleasantness to be obtained and its enjoyment uninterrupted, or the desire to avoid, control and destroy unpleasantness.

 As the First Noble Truth, dukkha is to be understood; this understanding is both conceptual and experiential.
-The preceding paragraph provides a basic conceptual understanding, and the investigation of how distress and confusion is experienced though Right Mindfulness, Right Effort and Right Concentration provides the opportunity to understand the nature and experience of craving and clinging, the Second Noble Truth.
+The preceding paragraph provides a basic conceptual understanding, and the investigation of how distress and confusion is experienced though Right Mindfulness, Right Effort and Right Concentration provides the opportunity to experientially understand the nature and experience of craving and clinging, the Second Noble Truth.

 Dukkha manifests in different ways (downloaded from Wikipedia February 6, 2018):